Module ngx_http_proxy_module

 proxy_store /data/www$original_uri;

 The modification time of files is set according to the received “Last-Modified” response header field.
-A response is first written to a temporary file, then a file is renamed.
-Starting from version 0.8.9 temporary files and the persistent store can be put on different file systems but be aware that in this case a file is copied across two file systems instead of the cheap rename operation.
-It is thus recommended that for any given location both saved files and a directory holding temporary files set by the proxy_temp_path directive are put on the same file system.
+The response is first written to a temporary file, and then the file is renamed.
+Starting from version 0.8.9, temporary files and the persistent store can be put on different file systems.
+However, be aware that in this case a file is copied across two file systems instead of the cheap renaming operation.
+It is thus recommended that for any given location both saved files and a directory holding temporary files, set by the proxy_temp_path directive, are put on the same file system.

 This directive can be used to create local copies of static unchangeable files, e.g.: